gguerrero/progimage_transform_rotate/README.md

 Caching is tricky, we need always to take care of invalidation and resource usage (memory in the server), but they are an amazing ally when high performance is required!

+#### Redis Store
+A good practice and approach for the cache is also using a server like **Redis**.
+Having a Redis server will allow to share the memory between the same nodes of a service as well as between different microservices if required.

 ### Rails Template
 This microservice is going to be one of many of a kind.
 Maybe we will create other microservices that will just filter or convert the image.